-But when our political leaders are at war with each other and so are the mullahs though temporarily united, they cannot focus on the problems of the poor.
-The masses in the cities without water and electricity over the ECO ministers conference, realises the world is moving faster than the ECO countries.
+But there is bad news from a key sector of the country which continues to deteriorate.
+The United Nations Human Development Report says Pakistan's ranking in the Human Development Index has gone down over the ECO ministers conference, realises the world is moving faster than the ECO countries.
 The WTO is moving faster and so is the Doha round of tariff cutting parleys.
 Globalisation, too, is moving faster despite the protest from the poor countries and the deprived peoples of the world.
 And the US itself is taking the lead in forming free trade areas with rich and poor countries, and even Middle Eastern states to bring them into its ever expanding economic orbit.
 So the Muslim countries have to move faster than the ECO states are ready to do.